The LinkedIn Swamp

 You still with me?
 Good.
 Now help James Swinney craft a better message than that piece of shit message he sent to me.
 First I’d look at his profile.

 First – James, remember that everyone’s is always thinking, what’s in it for me.
 What’s in it of me to be added to your professional network?
 If there is anything upside for me to accept your invite, you haven’t made that clear to me.
 So using James profile, if I was an intrusive pushy spammer, I might spam James with an opening like this.
 “Hi James, I work with wealthy founders and many of them are selling their businesses.
-I see we have 77 mutual connections, many who I respect and trust like Tim Cook (not the Apple Tim Cook, haha but the PCTechmate Tim Cook).
-I would like to be connected to a trusted financial advisor so that I can refer t clients and friends in need of financial advice.
+I see we are both terps and we have 77 mutual connections, many who I respect and trust like Tim Cook (not the Apple Tim Cook, haha but the PCTechmate Tim Cook).
+I would like to be connected to a trusted financial advisor so that I can refer clients and friends in need of financial advice to you.

 Do you think that would have worked?
 You’re damn straight… he would have connected with me in a New York minute.
 Why?
 Because there was something in it for him.
 The key to my message was that I could introduce James to many possible great clients.